-Our sponsor, SRC-NI Holdings, LLC, and Cantor Fitzgerald & Co., the representative of the underwriters, which we refer to as Cantor, have agreed to purchase an aggregate of 500,000 placement units (or 545,000 placement units if the underwriters' over-allotment option is exercised in full) at a price of \$10.00 per unit (454,128 placement units by our sponsor and 45,872 placement units by Cantor), for an aggregate purchase price of \$5,000,000 (or \$5,450,000 if the underwriters' over-allotment option is exercised in full (495,000 placement units by our sponsor and 50,000 placement units by Cantor)).
+Our sponsor, SRC-NI Holdings, LLC, has agreed to purchase 500,000 placement units (or 545,000 placement units if the underwriters' over-allotment option is exercised in full) at a price of \$10.00 per unit, for an aggregate purchase price of \$5,000,000 (or \$5,450,000 if the underwriters' over-allotment option is exercised in full).
 Each placement unit will be identical to the units sold in this offering, except as described in this prospectus.
 The placement units will be sold in a private placement that will close simultaneously with the closing of this offering, including the over-allotment option, as applicable.